nyamcclue/WQRA-Project/README.md

 An interactive, scroll-driven web app that visualizes real-time water contamination data using the EPA's public dataset.
 Built with React, Tailwind CSS, and ArcGIS MapView, the app allows users to explore environmental conditions through a clean, animated interface.

+## 👥 Team

+This project was developed collaboratively as part of a Computer Informatics capstone course at the University of Louisiana at Lafayette.

+**Team Members:**
+- Caleigh Meche – Full Stack Developer
+- Nya McClue – UI/UX Designer
+- Tristan Brasseaux – Backend Developer
+- Jacob Bennet – Database Architect
+- Mark Gang - Database Architect

 ## 🔍 Features

 - 🗺️ Interactive Map using ArcGIS JS API